bfv/xrefcli/README.md

 ```
 xref show src/customer.cls --xref | grep -i custnum
 ```
-will show all the original xref lines with custnum in it Shows the JSON about the `<sourcename>` in the current repo.
+will show all the original xref lines with custnum in it.

 The `--table` option shows the tables accessed on way or another by `<sourcename>`.
 When `--tables` is used, the output can be JSON as well by adding `--json`.

+If neither `--xref` nor `--tables` is specified then the JSON about the `<sourcename>` in the current repo is showed.

 ### `switch`
 ```